7 Great Options for Prenatal Exercise

-- There are lots of exercises, like swimming or stationary biking, that are gentle on your joints during pregnancy.
+- There are lots of exercises, like swimming or stationary biking, that are gentle on your joints during pregnancy

-- Yoga, Pilates, and Tai Chi or Qigong are all good ways to move and stretch without straining.
+- Yoga, Pilates, and Tai Chi or Qigong are all good ways to move and stretch without straining

 Staying active during pregnancy has a lot of benefits.
-It has been shown to reduce the risk of complications and lead to better outcomes for both you and your baby.
+It has been shown to reduce the risk of complications such as gestational diabetes and lead to better outcomes for both you and your baby.
 While walking is the exercise we hear about most commonly, you actually have many options for healthy movement.
 Whether you’re looking for a change in your routine or hope to get started moving more, here are several of our favorite types of exercise during pregnancy.

 One of the gentlest exercises available, walking is a great activity to incorporate into your daily or weekly routine.
 Walking can help stretch your body and increase your heart rate.
 As a bonus, it can be done almost anywhere – and it’s free!
 Plus, taking walks outside on sunny days can help your body absorb Vitamin D. Vitamin D levels can improve your mood and immune system and help your body absorb other vitamins and minerals.
 If you are new to exercise, try going on twenty minute walks a few times a week, and work up to a brisk pace.
 A “brisk” pace is fast enough that you can talk but cannot sing.

 If you struggle with back or joint pain, swimming is a great form of prenatal exercise.
 Swimming and water aerobics are excellent ways to relieve the weight of carrying your baby.
 They’re also very gentle on your joints.
 Depending on where you live, pregnancy swimming classes or groups may be available.
 These classes can help you meet other pregnant people and build community.